 The eaves haunch is typically cut from the same size Standard open sections|rolled section as the rafter, or one slightly larger, and is welded to the underside of the rafter.
 The length of the eaves haunch is generally 10% of the span.
 The length of the haunch means that the hogging bending moment at the 'sharp' end of the haunch is approximately the same as the maximum sagging bending moment towards the apex, as shown in the figure below.

 The end frames of a portal frame are generally called gable frames.
 Gable frames may be identical to the internal frames, even though they experience lighter loads.
 If future extension to the building is envisaged, portal frames are commonly used as the gable frames, to reduce the impact of the structural works.
-A typical gable frame is shown in the figure below.
+A typical gable frame formed from columns, short simply-supported rafters and vertical bracing, is shown in the figure below.

 In-plane stability is provided by frame continuity.
 In the longitudinal direction, stability is provided by vertical bracing in the elevations.
 The vertical bracing may be at both ends of the building, or in one bay only.
 Each frame is connected to the vertical bracing by a hot-rolled member at eaves level.
 A typical bracing arrangement is shown in the figure below.